 Table 5b below displays the distribution of teacher preparation institutions by total clinical experience hours.
-At the statewide level, there were three institutions (4 percent) that reported total clinical hours in the range of 500 to 599 hours.
-More than two-thirds of the institutions (70 percent) reported total clinical hours in the range of 600 to 699 hours.
-About one-third (28 percent) of the institutions reported more than 700 hours of total clinical hours.
+At the statewide level, there were two institutions (2 percent) that reported total clinical hours in the range of 500 to 599 hours.
+More than two-thirds of the institutions (71 percent) reported total clinical hours in the range of 600 to 699 hours.
+More than one-fourth (27 percent) of the institutions reported more than 700 hours of total clinical hours.

 Table 5b.
-Distribution of Total Clinical Hours Reported by Higher Education Segment, 2019-20
+Distribution of Total Clinical Hours Reported by Higher Education Segment, 2020-21

 Note: Total number of clinical experience hours include hours required for prior to student teaching and for student teaching.
 Total clinical hours are reported for Traditional route only; candidates in the Alternative routes are considered teacher of record so the student teaching hours are not applicable.
-Governor's Executive Order N-66-20 provided flexibilities to teacher preparation programs regarding supervised clinical hours for 2019-20.
+Governor's Executive Order N-66-20 provided flexibilities to teacher preparation programs regarding supervised clinical hours for 2020-21.

-Program Information: Total Enrollment, 2019-20
+Program Information: Total Enrollment, 2020-21